cdk-entest/s3-cloudtrail-cloudwatch/readme.md

 )
 ```

-trail event selector in cloudformation and cdk
+use selector to enable trail for a specific bucket with a prefix. trail event selector in cloudformation and cdk
 ```tsx
 trail.addS3EventSelector(
   [